Financial-Times/origami-website/_posts/2020-06-01-newsletter.md

 ## Special Thanks

 This month our special thanks goes to Rowan Manning!
 In case you missed the news, at the start of May Rowan moved from the Origami team (O&R) to Customer Products.
 So a big thank you to Rowan for all their work on and leading Origami over the years 😃.
-Jake Champion is the stand-in Tech Lead, if you have questions about Origami please contact them instead of Rowan :-)
+Jake Champion is the stand-in Tech Lead, if you have questions about Origami please contact them instead of Rowan.

 ## Broader Update